 The medical model of disability, a centuries-old norm, is one that sought, 'corrections,' for individuals with disabilities.
 A rights-based approach to people with disabilities, such as has been adopted by the UN Convention on the Rights of People with Disabilities, is one that seeks a society that is both designed and structured to assist in every category and section to access facilities and opportunities.
 'Accessibility,' is not simply confined to constructing buildings that have ramps, or building roads - it means ensuring that people with disabilities have access to transportation systems, signs that are both audio and Braille, sports auditoriums, public facilities, hospitals, malls, clinics, and other facilities.

 India's Persons with Disabilities Act has a set of policies and concessions in place for people with disabilities, yet does not include non-negotiable rights.
-People with disabilities are not able to claim accessibility features as a matter of right in India.
-Availability of accessibility features is something that is subject to either formulation of schemes by India's government, or as per the, 'economic capacity and development,' of the State.
-Saptarshi Madal of the Lawyers Collective points out that current legislation in the nation of India is not in tune human rights obligations, or with the advances in technology and medicine.
+People with disabilities can not claim accessibility features as a matter of right in India.
+Availability of accessibility features is subject to either formulation of schemes by India's government, or as per the 'economic capacity and development,' of the State.
+Saptarshi Madal of the Lawyer's Collective points out that current legislation in the nation of India is not in tune to human rights obligations, or with the advances in technology and medicine.
 With the technical advances that are available today it should be possible for people with visual impairments to access banks through ATM's for example, yet there is no legislation in India aimed at the adoption of such technologies.
 Laws that were framed during Colonial days that have yet to be updated to reflect current knowledge and sensibilities remain on the books.
-India's Railway Act, for example, states that a person with leprosy may not board trains, despite the fact that it is now know that leprosy is not contagious, and that a person with leprosy becomes non-infective within twenty-four hours of beginning treatment.
+India's Railway Act, for example, states that a person with leprosy may not board trains, even though it is now known that leprosy is not contagious, and that a person with leprosy becomes non-infective within twenty-four hours of beginning treatment.

 National Director of the Disability Rights Initiative of the Human Rights Law Network, Rajive Raturi, states that present legislation does not include as many as twenty provisions of the Convention on the Rights of Persons with Disabilities; particularly those that pertain to political and civil rights such as freedom from cruel and inhuman treatment, access to information, freedom of expression, the right to marry and have a family, or freedom to participate in public and political life.
 According to current provisions of the law in India, people with mental health disabilities cannot enter into contracts; they also have no property rights.
 The Convention has clearly stated that even people with the most severe disabilities have rights and that the state must provide support networks to enable them to exercise these rights.

-While every nation on planet Earth continues to struggle with disability-related issues such as accessibility, employment, housing, rights, and more; the nation of India very clearly has quite a ways to go before it reaches a sense of equality in relation to people with disabilities.
+While every nation on planet Earth continues to struggle with disability-related issues such as accessibility, employment, housing, rights, and more; the nation of India obviously has quite a ways to go before it reaches a sense of equality relating to people with disabilities.
 The fact that India has signed the Convention on the Rights of Persons with Disabilities is promising.
 One can hope that the nation of India will pursue the Convention, and find itself with equality in society for their citizens with disabilities.

 - At least 1.2 million people with disabilities in India are living in households consisting only of people with disability.

-- While the total people with disabilities increased by just over 22 per cent over a decade, from almost 22 million in the Census 2001 to 26.8 million in 2011, the number of people with disabilities living on their own has nearly doubled, jumping by 84 per cent in the same period.
+- While the total of people with disabilities increased by just over 22 percent over a decade, from almost 22 million in the Census of 2001 to 26.8 million in 2011, the number of people with disabilities living on their own has nearly doubled, jumping by 84 percent in the same period.